andrewsunglaekim/advanced_git_workshop/readme.md

 ## Requisites

 This workshop is primarily designed for those that have a decent foundation in git.
-You don't need to be an expert with git.
-You should be familiar with and have used the following git commands(in no particular order):
+We don't need to be an expert with git.
+We should be familiar with and have used the following git commands(in no particular order):

 ```
 init